monsoonmaelstrom/book2/book2.md

 “All ten.
 At the same time,” I say.

-Giorgi nods, and I return to stand next to Peter.
+Giorgi nods, his golden hair catching the sunlight, and I return to stand next to Peter.

 “Do you think you could do that?”
 I ask him.
-I’m not really sure what Peter’s skills are like, beyond being good at fucking with people’s memories.
+I’m not really sure what Peter’s skills are like, beyond being really good at fucking with people’s memories.

 “Maybe,” he tells me.
 “Probably.”